springernature/frontend-playbook/practices/managing-node-projects.md

 #### `nvm` usage

-When developers check out your project, they should first run `nvm use` before `npm ci` to ensure the project is running on the same version of node as you.
-Additionally [Travis respects `.nvmrc` files](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/#specifying-nodejs-versions-using-nvmrc), so using one will simplify your Travis configuration.
+When you check out a project, you should first run `nvm use` before `npm ci` to ensure you're running on the same version of node the project expects.
+Additionally [Travis respects `.nvmrc` files](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/#specifying-nodejs-versions-using-nvmrc), so using one will simplify your Travis configuration and help other developers avoid mistakes.

 #### Automatically running `nvm use`